 The Corporation has had relatively consistent operating losses over the past eight quarters, with net income during Q2 of 2019.
-The most significant variances to the net income/(loss) and comprehensive income/(loss) are the change in the fair value of the warrant derivative, the Convertible Note Derivatives and foreign exchange fluctuations on the Convertible Notes and Convertible Note Derivatives.
+The most significant variances to the net loss/(income) and comprehensive loss/(income) are the change in the fair value of the warrant derivative, the Convertible Note Derivatives and foreign exchange fluctuations on the Convertible Notes and Convertible Note Derivatives.
 Exploration and evaluation expenditures create variances dependent on the nature of the work that is being completed in each quarter.
-The long-term liabilities includes the Convertible Note Derivatives, which are valued at fair value in accordance with IFRS.
-There are no circumstances in which the Corporation would be required to pay cash upon conversion of the Convertible Notes (see Note 6 in the Financial Statements).
+The long-term liabilities include the Convertible Note Derivatives, which are valued at fair value in accordance with IFRS.
+There are no circumstances in which the Corporation would be required to pay cash upon conversion of the Convertible Notes (see Notes 5 and 6 in the Interim Financial Statements).